balt-dev/SSpy/README.md

 You probably did something that doesn't make sense.
 Report the crash.

+> My song file is corrupted!
+What do I do?

+This usually happens when the level is interrupted during saving.
+It's good practice to make backups often.

 ## Notes:

 The code behind the file picker was taken from https://github.com/Zygahedron/Parabox-Editor, with [explicit permission from the repository owner.][1]